-The Qashqai feels fairly solid inside but alternatives have plusher materials and more modern infotainment systems
+The Qashqai feels fairly solid inside but alternatives have plusher materials and less cluttered infotainment systems

 The Nissan Qashqai’s cabin was updated in 2017 but the differences are harder to spot than Where’s Wally in an American flag factory

-Nissan Qashqai Visia and Acenta cars come with a CD player, DAB digital radio and Bluetooth phone connectivity as standard but, lack any kind of central infotainment screen or satellite navigation system.
+Nissan Qashqai Visia cars come with a CD player, DAB digital radio and Bluetooth phone connectivity as standard but, lack any kind of central infotainment screen or satellite navigation system.

-Pay a little extra for an N-Connecta model or above and you’ll get a 7.0-inch touchscreen display with sat nav as standard, but it is nowhere near the best system on the market.
-Its blocky graphics look a little bit basic and dated compared to the slick screen in a Volkswagen Tiguan but it’s still colourful and clear enough to read in bright sunlight.
+Pay a little extra for an Acenta or above and you’ll get a 7.0-inch touchscreen display with sat nav as standard, but it is not quite the best in the market.
+It’s a bit overcrowded on the Qashqai’s screen and a Hyundai Tiguan’s system does a better job of showing you the information that matters on a larger, 8.0-inch screen that’s easier to read in direct sunlight.

-Visia cars have to make do with a fairly weedy four-speaker stereo system while Acenta and N-Connecta versions get a slightly improved six-speaker unit.
+Affordable Visia cars have to make do with a fairly weedy four-speaker stereo system while Acenta and N-Connecta versions get a slightly improved six-speaker unit.
 More expensive Tekna and Tekna+ versions get a much better Bose stereo as standard with eight speakers and a bass-boosting subwoofer.
-Unfortunately, you can’t get it as an optional extra on cheaper models, and no Nissan Qashqai can play music via Bluetooth – if you want to do that, you’ll need an AUX lead.
+Unfortunately, you can’t get it as an optional extra on cheaper models.